Karen Palacio, Ø

 Computational Sovereignty and co-creation with Artificial Intelligence

-During January 2024, I will be traveling to Concepción, Chile as a guest artist for the Arts and Technologies Festival Toda La Teoría del Universo.
-Among other activities, I will be teaching a theoretical-practical workshop on relationships with different AI models focused on audiovisual creation, maintaining loops of implementation/reflection.
-We will attempt to generate a series of intuitions that contextualize the key technologies of the current generative environment of Machine Learning.
-On a practical level, we will explore different ways of interacting with Machine Learning models, building a prototype with which we will implement/think, stressing how meanings are constructed in techno-artistic texts.
-Putting marginal notes at the center, together we will reflect on creative and critical exploration - trying to create a network that increases computational sovereignty on this side of the planet and allows us to think beyond the viewpoint of "users".
-For this, we will be using scientific computing kernels for audiovisual creation with Artificial Intelligence.
+During January 2024, I travelled to Concepción, Chile as a guest artist for the Arts and Technologies Festival Toda La Teoría del Universo.
+Among other activities, I taught a theoretical-practical workshop on relationships with different AI models focused on audiovisual creation, maintaining loops of implementation/reflection.
+We got in contact with a series of intuitions that contextualize the key technologies of the current generative environment of Machine Learning.
+On a practical level, we explored different ways of interacting with Machine Learning models, building prototypes and workflows with varying complexities.
+Putting marginal notes at the center, together we reflected on creative and critical exploration - trying to create a network that increases the computational sovereignty on this side of the planet and allows us to think beyond the viewpoint of "users".
+For this, we used different scientific computing nodes from the network of scientific computing of the public universities of Argentina, for audiovisual creation with Artificial Intelligence.

 I wrote a journal based on the ideas explored in the workshop, it can be accessed following this link.